2026 GTM AI Summit

 Prompt 04

-Table 1 - Strategic ISVsBoyum IT300K+ daily users, 500+ resellers.
-Three Volpi-era acquisitions to cross-sell into the installed base.
+Table 1 · Strategic Dynamics ISVsBoyum IT300K+ daily users, 100+ countries, 500+ resellers.
+Three Volpi-era acquisitions (Paperflow, NETRONIC, Perfion) to cross-sell into the installed base.
+Cross-sell pathway from acquired products into a 500-reseller channel.
+Where does the signal surface, who acts on it?

 Practical takeaway

 Pull your last 3 closed deals.
-Open the sales call transcripts and the CS handoff side by side.
-Buyer's top priority, competitive alternatives, key stakeholder, contract renewal date - how many made it across?
-If fewer than half, that's the template you need.
+Open the sales-call transcripts and the CS handoff side by side.
+Buyer's top priority, competitive alternatives, key stakeholder, the deadline that drove close, the explicit promise the AE made.
+How many of those crossed the handoff?
+If fewer than half, that is the template, and the brief that auto-populates from your transcripts is what stops the leak.

 Session 04 · Messaging & Positioning